Jakalope

-Jakalope is a Canadian Indie pop/rock group, formed in 2003 and named for the mythical creature of the jackalope, and started by noted Canadian industrial musician and producer Dave "Rave" Ogilvie, most famous for his studio work with such acts as Skinny Puppy, David Bowie, Nine Inch Nails, and Marilyn Manson.
+Jakalope was a Canadian Indie pop/rock group.
+They formed in 2003 and named for the mythical creature of the jackalope.
+The band was started by noted Canadian industrial musician and producer Dave "Rave" Ogilvie, most famous for his studio work with such acts as Skinny Puppy, David Bowie, Nine Inch Nails, and Marilyn Manson.
 The band gained much popularity after playing the opening theme song to seasons 4–7 of the TV series Degrassi: The Next Generation.

 History

 Beginnings and It Dreams

 Jakalope began in 2003 as an open-concept project headed by Dave Ogilvie.
 His conceptual aim was towards a new musical genre rooted in industrial rock (for which Ogilvie is famed), but would be able to flow smoothly between searing rock and melodic pop.
 It was around this time that Ogilvie became acquainted with the vocal stylings of Katie B while she was working at Bryan Adams' The Warehouse Studio in Vancouver.
 The two of them had instant chemistry, and Katie took her position center stage as the front woman of Jakalope.

 Their debut album, It Dreams, was released in 2004, and spawned the hit singles and videos "Pretty Life", and "Feel It".
 The third single was "Go Away", but the video received little play on MuchMusic and was unsuccessful compared to the two previous singles.
 In 2005 It Dreams was released in Japan.

-For this album, the band collaborated with a large number of guest musicians, including Trent Reznor (who contributed production work, as well as song writing, and instrumentation), Kat Bjelland and members of Acid Polly Sloan, Monster Magnet and Malhavoc.
+For this album, the band collaborated with a large number of guest musicians, including Trent Reznor (who contributed production work, as well as song writing, and instrumentation), Kat Bjelland and members of Acid Polly Sloan, Monster Magnet, and Malhavoc.

 The cover art for It Dreams received the Juno Award for Best CD/DVD Artwork Design of the Year in 2005, and was designed by artist Vincent Marcone.

 Born 4

 In early October 2005, the Orange Record Label confirmed that Jakalope would return to the studio in late October to record their next album, Born 4.
 The first single off the album, "Upside Down (And I Fall)", was released to radio in March 2006.
 There was some controversy with the release date constantly changing, from an initial date set for spring 2006.
 Due to undisclosed reasons the release date was postponed several times, until the release on October 3.

-Trent Reznor returned as co-producer and other guests on the second album include Allie Sheldan (Rio Bent), Thom D'arcy (Small Sins), Bob Pantella (Monster Magnet), Alex Lifeson (Rush), Jeremy Fisher and Bill Rieflin (Ministry, R.E.M., Married To Music).
+Trent Reznor returned as co-producer and other guests on the second album include Allie Sheldan (Rio Bent), Thom D'arcy (Small Sins), Bob Pantella (Monster Magnet), Alex Lifeson (Rush), Jeremy Fisher, and Bill Rieflin (Ministry, R.E.M., Married To Music).
 Vincent Marcone returned once more to do the CD design.

-Born 4 was released on June 7, 2006 in Japan, and on October 3 in Canada.
+Born 4 was released on June 7, 2006, in Japan, and on October 3 in Canada.
 It was later made available for purchase on iTunes in both the United States and Canada.